 Biography

 Berger has been presented in solo exhibitions at TenBerke Architects, Walter Wickiser Gallery, Norte Maar, Scholes Street Studio, and The Painting Center, all in New York City.
-Recent exhibitions also include On Balance, curated by Mary Birmingham at Art Cake, Sight/Unseen, curated by Hanne Tierney, SONIC at Metaphor Gallery, Form and Intent at Abstract Project in Paris, Syncopation at Odetta Gallery, Salon Zurcher, 11 Women of Spirit at Zurcher Gallery, and Side to Side, Three Ways at Key Projects, reviewed by Karen Wilkin in the Hudson Review.
-She is a member of American Abstract Artists and included in the traveling exhibition, Blurring Boundaries: The Women of American Abstract Artists,1936-Present.
+Recent exhibitions also include PLAYLIST, at One GAP Gallery, On Balance, curated by Mary Birmingham at Art Cake, Sight/Unseen, curated by Hanne Tierney, SONIC at Metaphor Gallery, Form and Intent at Abstract Project in Paris, Syncopation at Odetta Gallery, Salon Zurcher, 11 Women of Spirit at Zurcher Gallery, and Side to Side, Three Ways at Key Projects, reviewed by Karen Wilkin in the Hudson Review.
+Berger is a member of American Abstract Artists and included in the traveling exhibition, Blurring Boundaries: The Women of American Abstract Artists,1936-Present.

 Artist Statement